effector/effector/website/client/blog/2020-10-22-Effector-beginner-guide.md

 The first is an index file with declarations of all the units of the effector (createEvent, createStore, createEffect).

-The second one is an init file, which will not export anything, but only import it.
+The second one is an init file, which **will not export anything**, but only import it.
 The content of this file is the following:

 1) Effect handlers